안녕하세요! 토미입니다.

 The second assignment is to memorize words.

-Please memorize the 40 words beginning with #241 to #280, on page 4, of the Intermediate Vocabulary List.
+Please memorize the 40 words from #241 to #280 on page 4 of the Intermediate Vocabulary List.

-Please take a quiz that I have made available on my website, after memorizing these 40 words.
+Please take a quiz I have made available on my website after memorizing these 40 words.

-I am very happy to teach Korean to you.
-I sincerely wish your happiness.
+I am thrilled to teach you Korean.
+I sincerely wish you happiness.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요!